AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 Continuously Sampled Effects
 ----------------------------

-Some effects can generate images at non frame boundaries, even if the inputs to the effect are frame based and there is no animation.
+Some effects can generate images at non frame-time boundaries, even if the inputs to the effect are frame based and there is no animation.

 For example a fractal cloud generator whose pattern evolves with a speed parameter can be rendered at arbitrary times, not just on frame boundaries.
-Hosts that are interested in sub frame rendering can determine this by behaviour by examining the :c:macro:`kOfxImageClipPropContinuousSamples` property set in the clip preferences action.
-By default this is false.
+Hosts that are interested in sub-frame rendering can determine that the plugin supports this behaviour by examining the :c:macro:`kOfxImageClipPropContinuousSamples` property set in the clip preferences action.
+By default this is ``false``.

 .. note ::